Nagar2nd/Ecommerce-Analysis---SQL-Power-BI/README.md

 # Ecommerce Sales Analysis

+# NOTE : The .pbix(Power BI file) abd the Presentation file are too big to be uploaded here, So attaching the links to access them.

+1. **Dashboard_file.pbix:** Power BI file with interactive dashboards visualizing the analysis.
+2. **Presentation - Ecommerce PDF:** A professional presentation of the entire analysis.

 This repository contains an in-depth analysis of an Ecommerce dataset, focusing on sales performance, customer behavior, operational efficiency, and time trends.
 The project is divided into two phases: **SQL Analysis** and **Data Visualization**, providing actionable insights to drive strategic decision-making.